prisha90/prisha90/README.md

 📖 Academic + course-related implementations

-I believe in writing readable code, understanding what I build, and continuously improving—one repo at a time.
+I believe in writing readable code, understanding what I build and continuously improving 'one repo at a time'.

 ## 🌐 Socials: